Modesto Car Accident Lawyer

 What is considered negligence in a car accident?

 A Modesto car accident lawyer must first prove that negligence was involved for there to be grounds for a personal injury case.
 This negligence is not limited to other drivers but can be due to various other reasons.
 A few of the most common involve auto defects and the failure of local and state authorities to maintain roads in a safe condition.
+Additionally, there may be a liability if the traffic control devices at these intersections are faulty.
+This page discusses the system utilized to control traffic at intersections.
 However, when an auto accident occurs due to a negligent driver, some conditions must be met before the claim/lawsuit is allowed to proceed.
 These are: The other driver failed to abide by his or her responsibility to drive prudently and lawfully.
 This failure caused an accident.
 The accident was the reason why you were injured.

 How do you prove fault in an auto accident?

 Many factors are involved when a Modesto car accident lawyer determines who was at fault in a crash.
 The attorney will begin by listening to his or her client’s description of what happened and reviewing police reports.
 Witness accounts provide descriptions of the accident from different vantage points, consolidating the overall picture.
 If photos were taken at the scene, they are also a great resource, showing damage to the vehicles as well as final placement.
-On occasion, a Modesto car accident lawyer may involve a reconstruction expert who is able to develop a digital picture of how the collision occurred.
+In some personal injury auto accident claims, a Modesto car accident attorney may retain a reconstruction expert who can develop a digital picture of how the incident occurred.
 This is an invaluable tool in the courtroom.

 How long does a Modesto car accident lawyer have to file a claim?

-I’m Ed Smith, a car accident lawyer in Modesto.
+I’m Ed Smith, a Modesto car accident lawyer.
 When serious accidents happen, your life can be turned upside down with high medical bills coupled with lost wages and property damage.
 In such times, your focus should be on recovery, not financial loss.
 That is where an experienced car accident lawyer can help.
 Reach out to me at (209) 227-1931 or (800) 404-5400 for free and friendly advice.

 Photo Attribution: depositphotos.com